-Whatever the industry, businesses deal with clients and customers all the time, and customers have to deal with businesses too.
-Having a strong customer relationship is invaluable and it’s only too easy to leave those all important customers angry, annoyed and looking for someone/somewhere else to get what they need.
-Here are six common customer frustrations and some handy tips to avoid and overcome them.
+Whatever your industry, businesses deal with clients and customers all the time, and customers have to deal with businesses too.
+At times it can be easy to forget about vital details and unintentionally leave those all-important customers angry, annoyed and looking elsewhere.
+However, here are six common customer frustrations and some handy tips to avoid and overcome them altogether!

 1. Taking too long to resolve an issue